Rural Life & Practice Facts & Myths Rural Rotations Residency & Map

 Real Stories Financial Resources (RHI Hub)Rookie Rural Doc

-All rural programs offer significant (>50%) training in a rural place.
-Some rural programs are small enough or are in rural communities without all the resources to teach certain aspects of family medicine.
-An integrated rural training track offers the opportunity to train in a resource-rich urban center in addition to training in a relationship-rich rural community.
+All rural residency programs offer significant (>50%) training in a rural place.
+Some rural programs are small enough or are in rural communities without all the resources to teach certain aspects of family medicine. a rural track program (RTP; prior to 2021, described as an RTT or integrated RTT) offers the opportunity to train in a resource-rich urban center in addition to training in a relationship-rich rural community.
 This combination prepares resident physicians for practicing medicine in challenging settings – whether rural, underserved urban or international – while providing individualized mentoring and coaching during residency.
 For a more complete definition of a rural program, click here.
-For instruction as to how to find a rural residency in any specialty, check out this download: Finding a Rural Residency or go to this page.
+For instruction as to how to find a rural residency in any specialty, check out this download from 2019: Finding a Rural Residency or go to this page.

 A residency program in an urban location may also intentionally focus on the training of rural physicians, and each year residency programs can apply for recognition of their efforts.
-Here is a download of the list for 2022: Rural-Recognition-2022-1.pdf (112.94 KB pdf) .
+Here is a download of the 2023 list: Rural-Recognition-List-2023-1.pdf (444.85 KB pdf) .
 It is important, if you choose to train for rural practice in an urban program, that you ask probing questions.
 Here is a list of questions to ask of any of these programs to really determine how rurally-focused a program may actually be.

 Questions to Ask of a Residency Program